Where Sustainability Grows

 Educational Programs at The Science Barge

-Groundwork Hudson Valley is committed to supporting educators as they inspire the next generation of environmental leaders.
-Our lesson plans offer a wide range of environmental education topics, from plant anatomy and river ecology to sustainable living and emergency preparedness.
-We also offer lessons connected to our local projects, showcasing examples like the Science Barge's sustainable energy model and the diverse ecosystem of the Saw Mill River.
+environmental topics, from plant anatomy and river ecology to sustainable living and emergency preparedness.
+We also offer lessons connected to our ongoing projects, showcasing examples like the Science Barge's sustainable energy model and the diverse ecosystem of the Saw Mill River.

 Learn aboard or Virtually with our expert-led programs